jani-nykanen/a-prison-for-dreams/README.md

 ## A Prison for Dreams

-*A Prison for Dreams* is maybe not-so-surprisingly a yet another 2D metroidvania thing, in the style of my previous games, except better and bigger and more unfinished\* than ever before!
+*A Prison for Dreams* is maybe not-so-surprisingly a yet another 2D metroidvania thing, in the style of my previous games, except bigger and better than ever before!

 [Play here](https://jani-nykanen.itch.io/a-prison-for-dreams?secret=OroEZ7JIPtbNggiN50o3q8A4t4)

-\*Unfinished meaning that it is still in early access, and the full game will be out soon(ish?).
-If you want to try the newest development version, there will most likely be a development branch at some point.

 -----